JeissReyes/Pizzeria_Webforms/README.md

 # Pizzeria_Webforms
-HTML and CSS project replicating webforms
+HTML and CSS project replicating a restaurants webforms